Last Updated on by

 It is unfortunate that these bars come in so few flavors but quality wins over quantity any day.
 Each bar is really like a superfood blend snack containing ingredients like chia seeds, quinoa, and oats.
 For example, the Dark Chocolate Coconut Sea Salt has no soy or any animal products, and no artificial sugars.
 The only sweetener used is brown rice syrup which was added sparingly to taste.

-Rise Protein bars are another example of a company striving to use minimal yet high-quality ingredients to give customers protein naturally.
-Rise has 10 different protein bar flavors, including:
+Rise Protein Bars are another example of a company striving to use minimal yet high-quality ingredients to give customers protein naturally.

 - Snicker Doodle